Sydney Cenotaph: Dedication and official opening

-Origins of the dawn service
+Dawn Service origin

 The Dawn Service arose from events during the erection of the Cenotaph.
 At dawn on Anzac Day, 25 April 1927, five returned men happened upon an elderly woman laying a wreath at the still incomplete Cenotaph.
 Impressed by the solemnity of the moment, they convinced the secretary of the Australian Legion (E. A. Rushbrook MBE) to conduct an official service at dawn at the Sydney Cenotaph on 25 April 1928.
 Conceived as an opportunity to lay wreaths and remember the Anzacs in silence, it began at 4.30 am, the time when the first Anzacs landed at Gallipoli.
 It was not advertised but attracted 150 people in its first year.
 Public interest encouraged the organisers to invite the president of the Returned Soldiers' Sailors' Imperial League of Australia (later renamed the Returned & Services League or RSL), Dean Talbot, to offer a prayer at the service.
 By 1930 a crowd of 2,000 attended and a bugler was added.
 The following year, the Governor's presence made the dawn service even more official.
 Most of these elements are retained in the Anzac Day Dawn Service at Sydney's Cenotaph, which still attracts large crowds every year.
 When historian Charles Bean attended the 1931 Dawn Service at Wellington, he observed that holding the service at this time was appropriate since dawn was usually the hour when the major battles of the Great War had commenced.